Please select your home edition

 Tactical, a division of Platinum Marine Group (Crescent Yachts), refer to her as 'a capable cruiser, aggressive sports fisher, an entertainer, and a relaxation machine.'
 However, it is her look that got her in this space, and she too has a yacht-type feel, not an all work, no play discarding of anything remotely lush.

 The Greg Marshall-designed craft is coated with closed cell foam for insulation and sound deadening to improve ride quality.
 Ride quality of the A-44 is improved with a pair of Shockwave pneumatic seats and there's an onboard diesel heater for cooler climes, and a powered sunroof, to go with all the opening glass for the warmer times.
-She can be set up to fish, or carry paddleboards, inflatable, bikes and so for the adventurer types, even tow water toys for all the kids to enjoy.
+She can be set up to fish, or carry paddleboards, inflatable, bikes and so on for the adventurer types, even tow water toys for all the kids to enjoy.
 There are even a water and also air drone included in the sale.

 A wrap